 There is poison oak all over the place, so rinse off your legs in one of the creeks by the trailhead on your way out.
 Flying insects are also problem in this wet environment, so bring some bug spray.

 I don’t recommend this as an overnight or weekend camping area because the campsites are all on-trail.
 I startled a group of girls who were camping, but what could I do?
-Their tents were flanked the pathway.
+Their tents flanked the pathway.
 I had no choice but to walk through their camp.

 If you’re hiking with people of varying fitness levels, it would be pretty easy to break this up.
 The hike to Rhapsodie Falls is easy to moderate.
 The strenuous parts mostly come after that.
 You could leave part of the group at Rhapsodie Falls.
 It’s a great sitting/picnic area and the mist feels like natural air conditioning.
 Those wishing for a more strenuous hike could go to Dismal Falls and back.
 Then everyone could walk out together.

 I had no idea until recently that this trail system connects with Panthertown Valley.
 I knew it was in the general area, but I really had no clue that it linked up with that trail system.
-This open up all kinds of possibilities to turn this day hike into a weekend trip.
+This opens up all kinds of possibilities to turn this day hike into a weekend trip.
 I’ve already outlined a 9-waterfall loop in Panthertown (there are actually more than that if you don’t mind getting wet).
 Being able to add these 4 waterfalls to that agenda would make for a pretty epic weekend hike.

 As I stated above, I usually rely on my GPS coordinates to navigate the area.
 I ran into a couple at my favorite waterfall camping site in Panthertown Valley who had a comprehensive contour map of the area.
 He showed me the different ways they like to access the forest and I was confused when I saw Aunt Sallys Falls and Dismal Falls on the map.
 Then it clicked.
 I can’t wait to explore these connecting trails.